 Payroll tax updates are an important part of year end processing.
 Here are the steps to download and install them in your Sage 300 system.

 Year-end processing in Sage 300 (formerly Accpac) is designed to be fairly straightforward.
 But understanding how to coordinate the process within each of the modules and in the proper sequence is important.
 It also requires a bit of judgment based on your specific system configuration and business processes.
-Our Sage 300 gurus put together two year-end checklists: one for general period-end and another for year-end closing processes.
+Our Sage 300 leaders put together two year-end checklists: one for general period-end and another for year-end closing processes.

 Sage 300 2016 was released and is now available for download.
 Here’s a look at a few of the most significant changes and new features introduced with this latest version.